Blackened Rockfish Tacos with Cilantro Lime Tartar Sauce

 - On a patio in the sun with a fizzy lime margarita!

 - A quick and healthy weeknight dinner or afternoon snack.

-- Any kind of gathering like a summer backyard hangout, by the pool, birthday party, cinco de mayo, or other special occasion (tip: a taco holder stand is really helpful when making them in a larger batch)
+- Any kind of gathering like a summer backyard hangout, by the pool, birthday party, Cinco de Mayo, or another special occasion (tip: a taco holder stand is really helpful when making them in a larger batch)

 If you love this recipe as much as we do, let us know with a 5-star rating!

 - ¾ cup tartar sauce, use your favorite brand

 - ¼ cup minced cilantro